mathonsunday/dotfiles/README.md

 # Steps To Set Up A New Mac

-In the future I will have an install script, but for now you'll need to do these steps.
+In the future I will have an install script to reduce the number of steps.

 * Install Xcode from the App store.
 After installing it, open it and accept the license agreement.
 This is necessary to use some of the command line tools
 * Install the command line tools by running `xcode-select --install`